opensearch-project/documentation-website/_install-and-configure/plugins.md

 ### Additional plugins

-Members of the OpenSearch community have built countless plugins for the service.
-Although it isn't possible to build an exhaustive list of every plugin, since many plugins are not maintained within the OpenSearch GitHub project.
-For more information visit [additional plugins]({{site.url}}{{site.baseurl}}/install-and-configure/additional-plugins/index/)
+Members of the OpenSearch community have built countless plugins for OpenSearch.
+For a list of additional plugins, see [Additional plugins]({{site.url}}{{site.baseurl}}/install-and-configure/additional-plugins/index/).

 ## Related links